TheOnceAndFutureSmalltalker/unscented_kalman_filter_highway_driving/README.md

 $> ./environment
 ```

-If all goes well, you will see a window pop up with an animation of the modified point cloud that looks similar to the graphic at the top of this readme.
+If all goes well, you will see a window pop up with an animation of the ego car in traffic that looks similar to the graphic at the top of this readme.

 ## Discussion